sophiekoonin/localghost/src/blog/posts/2025-01-16-rest-and-relaxation.md

 My husband took some time off over Christmas as well, and we spent some great time together, visiting a very Christmassy National Trust house, going to the garden centre (haha just kidding that was hell on earth at that time of year), going out for dinner, playing video games together.

-I had the time to sit and arrange TWO songs for choir: Pink Pony Club by Chappell Roan (the most recent song I’ve ever arranged, by a solid 20 years), and Stacy’s Mom by Fountains of Wayne, which I’m very excited to teach in February.
+I had the time to sit and arrange TWO songs for choir: [Pink Pony Club by Chappell Roan](https://www.youtube.com/watch?v=GR3Liudev18) (the most recent song I’ve ever arranged, by a solid 20 years), and [Stacy’s Mom by Fountains of Wayne](https://www.youtube.com/watch?v=dZLfasMPOU4), which I’m very excited to teach in February.
+If you're interested, here are the arrangement recordings: [Pink Pony Club](https://drive.google.com/file/d/1LgXlMpsiaNr8LkFKs0APhM4tIwB0ca8W/view?usp=sharing) and [Stacy's Mom](https://drive.google.com/file/d/1yVwfxDeCxTF3K4obxac8oUBzP1Msulo3/view?usp=drive_link).

 I picked up my knitting again after ignoring it for two years, and found it was a great way to keep my attention on the TV instead of looking at my phone.
+Yesterday I watched 7 episodes of Veronica Mars while knitting.
+(Can you believe I'd never watched it until now?)

 Boris the dog came to stay as well, which vastly increased the desire to sit on the sofa playing video games (he likes to fall asleep with his head on your lap).